Welcome to SP! -

 Overview

 The West Buttress is the easiest way to climb Denali.
-Barry Bishop, Bill Hackett, Bradford Washburn, Henry Buchtel, Jerry More, Jim Gale & Mel Griffiths first climbed the Denali’s West Buttress in 1951.
-Today, about 80% of climbers attempting Denali climb the West Buttress.
+The Muldrow Glacier route on the north side of the mountain is just as technically demanding, but does not have an option of flying into a base camp, making the approach very long.
+Barry Bishop, Bill Hackett, Bradford Washburn, Henry Buchtel, Jerry More, Jim Gale & Mel Griffiths first climbed Denali’s West Buttress in 1951.
+Today, over 90% of climbers attempting Denali climb the West Buttress.
 On average, out of the 1000 people attempting the West Buttress annually, only about 50% are successful, 100 acquire altitude sickness or frostbite and 12 rescues are made.
 About 40 people have died on the West Buttress.
+Do not underestimate this route despite its non-technical nature.

 Getting There

-Basecamp is at 7200 feet on the southeast fork of the Kahiltna Glacier.
-A list of Air Taxi Operators in Talkeetna, Alaska as well as Transportation to Talkeetna is available at the National Park Service website.
-Transportation from Anchorage to Talkeetna costs $75-290 one way.
-Transportation from Talkeetna to basecamp costs $400-500 roundtrip.
+Basecamp is at 7,200 feet on the southeast fork of the Kahiltna Glacier.
+The easiest way to get to the basecamp is via air taxi from Talkeetna, Alaska and the most logical way to get to Talkeetna if travelling from out of state is via Anchorage, Alaska.
+Transportation from Anchorage International Airport to Talkeetna costs $75-290 one way and is usually done using a shuttle service.
+Transportation from Talkeetna to basecamp via air taxi generally costs $400-500 roundtrip.
 Larger groups and early reservations save money.

 Denali's West Buttress Route